zeropoolnetwork/libzeropool-rs/libzkbob-rs-node/README.md

-# libzeropool-rs-node
+# libzkbob-rs-node

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing libzeropool-rs-node
+## Installing libzkbob-rs-node

-Installing libzeropool-rs-node requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing libzkbob-rs-node requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: